michael-mszn/HopmonRemake/Readme.md

    For example, you want a Floor Tile with a Cookie Monster on it.
 The declarion for this would be `FL|CM`.

+7. Head ingame to check out your newly created level.
+Do not worry about making mistakes!
+Hopmon Reimagined will replace invalid codes with an empty `-----` tile.

 # Requirements

 - Unity Hub